British Colonialism, Marine Sciences, & Fisheries Governance

 Exploring these histories, our project paired historical investigation with environmental sampling to consider the underlying principles and long-term socio-ecological outcomes of the two regimes.
 Research methods included archival research in London and Malawi to investigate colonial fisheries governance, oral history interviews in Chikombe with customary leaders and community elders involved in the Mbenji Island fishery, and analysis of water quality, fish health, and fishing methods in the waters surrounding Mbenji Island and nearby fishing grounds under government management.

 We have argued that the lessons learned from our integrated historical and environmental analysis offer important insights into contemporary questions of governance legitimacy, the feedback between different management regimes, and the role of science within management.
-Ultimately, this agrees with recent calls that have emphasised the need to focus on processes centred on participation and capacity building rather than set ecological outcomes within small-scale fisheries management.

 We contend that any such approach, however, requires deep historical awareness and reflection that policymakers too often neglect.